-3 students awarded grand prize at 19th IYF English Speech Contest
+Three students were awarded the grand prize at the 19th International Youth Fellowship English Speech Contest on Saturday.

 A total of 1,500 students competed nationwide in the regional preliminary competition and the best 78 made it to the finals of the annual speaking contest, held at Sejong Hall in the Seoul Human Resource Development Center.